2026 World Cup: DR Congo Makes Late Move to Upset FIFA Verdict Against Nigeria

 The Leopards qualified for the intercontinental playoffs as a seeded team and will face the winner of the semi-final tie between Jamaica and New Caledonia.

-However, the Nigeria Football Federation kicked against DR Congo’s slot, submitting a petition to FIFA to kick the Central Africans out.
+However, the Nigeria Football Federation (NFF) has kicked against DR Congo’s slot, submitting a petition to FIFA to kick the Central Africans out.

 Read also

-NFF argues that the Federation of Congolese Football Associations (FECOFA) deceived FIFA into approving the switches, including Aaron Wan-Bissaka.
+The NFF argued that the Federation of Congolese Football Associations (FECOFA) deceived FIFA into approving the switches, including Aaron Wan-Bissaka.

-The players who were eligible for other countries, including England and France, did not relinquish their other passports as dictated by Congolese constitution.
+The players who were eligible for other countries, including England and France, did not relinquish their other passports, as dictated by the Congolese constitution.

 DR Congo is trying to use the influence of CAF Secretary General Véron Mosengo-Omba, who is Congolese, to lobby at FIFA and receive a favourable verdict.

-The NFF is confident that it has a valid case and will receive positive news to keep the Super Eagles’ 2026 FIFA World Cup hopes alive.
+The NFF is confident that it has a valid case and would receive positive news to keep the Super Eagles’ 2026 FIFA World Cup hopes alive.

 Nigeria started the qualifying campaign poorly, picking up three points from the opening four matches under managers Jose Peseiro and Finidi George.